Posted in:

 Graz lively streets

 When you are in Graz, don’t spend all your time at museums but enjoy the street life.
 Austria’s second-largest city is busy, where the streets on ordinary days are filled with a colourful mix of tourists, business people and locals.
 For shopping, you will find a variety of shops of various kinds, including Herrengasse, Sackstrasse, Murgasse, Sporgasse and Schmiedgasse.
 For restaurants, cafes and bars, for example, go to Südtirolerplatz, Kosakkengasse and Jakominiplatz, where they have converged.
 If you want to relax and unwind, we recommend the Volksgarten, Städtischer Augarten, Stadtpark and Schlossberg, beautiful, well-kept green areas where you can always find a calm space.
-Finally, head off to the nearest Spar or Billa supermarket and get your picnic food for lunch in the park.
+Finally, head off to the nearest supermarket and get your picnic food for lunch in the park.

 Youthful

-For more info, check the website of Graz Tourism
+For more info, check the website of Graz Tourism.

 Book your hotel in Graz here